AlgorithmiKee/notes/Finance/portfolio_theory.md

 Remarks:

-* For visuallizaiton, we often use mean-volatility space since they have the same unit (in %).
+* For visualization, we often use mean-volatility space since they have the same unit (in %).
-* For mathemtical derivation, we apply mean-variance analysis because variance is algebraically cleaner to work with.
+* For mathematical derivation, we apply mean-variance analysis because variance is algebraically cleaner to work with.

 Fundamental questions in portfolio theory:

-1. Which region in the mean-variance space is feasible?
+1. Which region in the mean-volatility space is feasible?
 2. Which part of feasible region represents suboptimal portfolio (and thus should be avoided)?
 3. How to specify optimal portfolio?

 ## Two-Asset Diversification

-TODO:

-* Update to $(\mu, \sigma)$ space from $(\mu, \sigma^2)$ space.
-* suboptimal region
-* role of correlation

 We now consider portfolio consisting of two assets.
 For simplicity, we let
 $$
 w_1 = w, \quad w_2 = 1-w
 $$

 By [previous discussion](#formal-setup), we know
 $$
 \begin{align}